JWrightEE/aws-cloud-resume/README.md

 ### 3. API & Backend

 The API serves as an intermediary between the websites frontend (the JS running in the browser) and the backend infrastructure, which for this project is Lambda and DynamoDB.
-Its primary purpose is to allow the frontend to retrieve and update the visitor count without directly accessing the database, ensuring a greater level of security and scalability (if needed).
+Its primary purpose is to enable the frontend to retrieve and update the visitor count without directly accessing the database, thus ensuring a higher level of security and scalability (if needed).

 #### 3.1  DynamoDB